 If a metal or other conductive material could be engineered to look like such a kagome pattern at the atomic scale, with each atom arranged in similar triangular patterns, it should, in theory, display rare electronic properties.

-MIT, Harvard University, and Lawrence Berkeley National Laboratory have reported in Nature that they have for the first time developed a kagome metal — an electrically conducting crystal, made from layers of tin and iron atoms, with each atomic layer organized in the repeating pattern of a kagome lattice.
+Physicists from MIT, Harvard University, and Lawrence Berkeley National Laboratory have reported in Nature that they have for the first time developed a kagome metal — an electrically conducting crystal, made from layers of tin and iron atoms, with each atomic layer organized in the repeating pattern of a kagome lattice.

 When current was conveyed across the kagome layers within the crystal, the researchers saw that the triangular arrangement of atoms induced bizarre, quantum-like behaviors in the passing current.
 Rather than flowing straight through the lattice, electrons instead swerved or bent back within the lattice.